Partial Information in a Mean-Variance Portfolio Selection Game: The Case of Constant Investment Opportunities

 By \eqref{c_p=E}, $\partial_p c_i(t,p)$ is determined by $\zeta(\cdot)$ in \eqref{zeta} and $\theta(P^{t,p}(\cdot))-r$ on $[t,T]$, under a measure $\Q$ equivalent to $\P$.
 As $\zeta(\cdot)$ is the stochastic exponential of $\int_t^\cdot\Gamma(P^{t,p}(u))du +\int_t^\cdot \Lambda(P^{t,p}(u)) d W_\Q(u)$, it takes values on the entire half line $(0,\infty)$.
 By contrast, $\theta(P^{t,p}(\cdot))-r$ lies within $[\mu_2-r,\mu_1-r]$ and can take negative values if $\mu_2<r$.
 Now, given $h\neq 0$, consider $\tau(h):= \inf\{t'\ge 0: P^{0,p}(t') = p+h\}$ and observe that for any $u\in [t,T]$,

 where the first equality is due to Remark~\ref{rem:P'} and the second equality stems from the time-homogeneity and uniqueness of strong solutions of $P$ in \eqref{P}.
 Since $\tau(h)\downarrow 0$ as $h\to 0$, $\zeta(u)$ measures the rate of change of $P^{t,p}(\cdot)$ at time $u$ (under $\Q$), capturing how intensely $P^{t,p}(\cdot)$ will move away from its current value $P^{t,p}(u)$ (under $\Q$).
-Hence, if $P^{t,p}(\cdot)$ is ``precise'' under $\Q$ (i.e., $\zeta(u)$ is small for all $u\in[t,T]$), $|\partial_p c_i|$ will be small by \eqref{c_p=E}.
-This shrinks the second term of \eqref{NE-1}, leaving the first term to take command.
-If $P^{t,p}(\cdot)$ is ``imprecise'' under $\Q$ (i.e., $\zeta(u)$ is large for some $u\in[t,T]$), $|\partial_p c_i|$ can be large.
-In some cases, this can significantly inflate the second term of \eqref{NE-1}, which alters the first term drastically; see Section~\ref{subsec:discuss} for concrete illustrations.
+Hence, if $P^{t,p}(\cdot)$ is ``precise'' under $\Q$ (i.e., $\zeta(u)$ is small for all $u\in[t,T]$), $|\partial_p c_i|$ will be small for all $i=1,...,N$ by \eqref{c_p=E}.
+This shrinks the second term of \eqref{NE-1} (i.e., the hedging demand), consistently with our intuition.
+Similarly, if $P^{t,p}(\cdot)$ is ``imprecise'' under $\Q$ (i.e., $\zeta(u)$ is large for some $u\in[t,T]$), $|\partial_p c_i|$ can be large for all $i=1,...,N$.
+In some cases, this significantly inflates the second term of \eqref{NE-1} (i.e., the hedging demand), which alters the myopic trading drastically; see Section~\ref{subsec:discuss} for concrete illustrations.